inequation/cppbuild/README.md

 C++ compiles to native executables.
 It stands to reason that in order to achieve reasonable usability, bootstrapping the build system executable must be a trivial step.
 Once that is complete, we can use the full power of expression of C++ to self-host ourselves.

-Therefore, it is my goal to be able to bootstrap a first-generation `cppbuild`/`cppbuild.exe` binary with a trivial compiler invocation, such as this:
+Therefore, it is my goal to be able to bootstrap a first-generation `build`/`build.exe` binary with a trivial compiler invocation, such as this:
 ```
-$ g++ -o cppbuild cppbuild.cpp && ./cppbuild
+$ g++ -o build build.cpp && ./build
 ```
 Or this, on Windows, in a Visual Studio Developer Command Prompt:
 ```
-cl.exe cppbuild.cpp && cppbuild.exe
+cl.exe build.cpp && build.exe
 ```
-The invocation of `cppbuild`/`cppbuild.exe` will then build a second-generation *cppbuild* binary that has all the bells and whistles.
+The invocation of `build`/`build.exe` will then build a second-generation *cppbuild* binary that has all the bells and whistles.

 # Getting started